apiaryio/black-belt/README.md

 If you ran `bb init` and you want to do "discovery testing" with the integration tests, set `FORCE_DISCOVERY`environment variable to `1`.

+### Troubleshooting

+If you try run `paver bump` and get error `TypeError: 'map' object is not subscriptable` you can run `./venv/bin/paver bump` to fix this.

 ### Release